pythonhacker/project-euler-rust/README.md

     $ cargo run --bin problem1

+## Principles

+1. All the code here is originally written by the author.
+No code has been copied from any other source.
+2. An effort has been maintained to write code with least compiler warnings and generally keeping up with Rust coding principles.
+However the code is not pedantic Rust.
+3. Almost all code is written with performance in mind and keep up with Project Euler principle of running under a minute.

 [1]: http://projecteuler.net

 ## Copyright

-Copyright &copy; 2020 - Anand B Pillai &lt;anandpillai at letterboxes dot org&gt; See LICENSE for more details.
+Copyright &copy; 2020 - Anand B Pillai &lt;anandpillai at letterboxes dot org&gt;